A NEW 4:00 PM CONCERT HAS BEEN ADDED

-Returning by popular demand to get our St. Patrick’s Day celebrations off to a joyous start, the superb Celtic Band CARNIVAL OF SOULS will sound the call for the Irish on Saturday night, March 13, 2021 at 7:30 PM at Lincoln Hall in Foxburg.
+Returning by popular demand to get our St. Patrick’s Day celebrations off to a joyous start, the superb Celtic Band CARNIVAL OF SOULS will sound the call for the Irish in TWO PERFORMANCES on Saturday March 13, 2021 at Lincoln Hall in Foxburg.
+Because the 7:30 PM CONCERT is sold out – we have added at 4:00 PM performance.

 Begin your St. Patrick’s Day Celebration with this joyous evening of superb Irish and Celtic Music with the very talented Lowry Family and Friends.
 Leprechaun magic will abound with the call of the highland bagpipes and all those lucky enough to be Irish – and all those hopefuls who wish they were Irish – will tap their toes and kick up their heels celebrating St. Patrick’s Day weekend in Foxburg.